Terror suspect’s prison escape ‘clearly pre-planned’ – Met boss

 He is believed to have escaped by strapping himself to the bottom of a delivery lorry after leaving the prison kitchen in a cook’s uniform.

+Video footage obtained by the PA news agency shows police officers searching a Bidfood lorry with a sniffer dog after it was stopped as witnesses told of their shock as they learned about the incident.

-Sir Mark told LBC: “It is clearly pre-planned, the fact that he could strap himself on to the bottom of the wagon.”
+Speaking on LBC, Sir Mark said: “It is clearly pre-planned, the fact that he could strap himself on to the bottom of the wagon.”

 A prison escape is “unlikely to be something you do on the spur of the moment”, he added.